Hojicha is a roasted green tea from Japan. Unlike other green teas from Japan, hojicha is roasted, and tastes a little sweet and nutty.

 Water is the most important part of making good tea.
 Go for filtered water instead of tap water so that the tea tastes as best as it can.

 The best way to boil water is with an electric kettle with a temperature setting.
-For hojicha, I like to set the water to 190°F.
+Different teas need different water temperatures.

 Boil a little extra water to use for warming up the teapot.